AninditaBasu/AninditaBasu/gsod/UI_text_guidelines.rst

 In-Code Text Guidelines
 ============================
 This is the Mattermost style guide for in-code text.
-It acts as a reference for writers and editors to ensure that the text on the Mattermost UI is consistent and clear.
+Use it as a reference to ensure that the text on the Mattermost user interface is consistent and clear.

 Note

-The style guide is not intended to slow down or otherwise impede contributions, which are always welcome.
+These guidelines are not intended to slow down or otherwise impede contributions, which are always welcome.
 No contribution will be rejected due to non-conforming style, although it might be edited.

 UI elements
 -----------
+...

 .. list-table::
    :widths: 40 10 15 35